hazarjast/5g_rpi4_build/README.md

 #### modemwatcher.sh
 This script is necessary because ModemManager does not automatically cycle the modem interface on state changes that can occur during normal 'modem <-> tower' communications.
 Other ModemManager OS platforms (especially Debian based) use NetworkManager to handle this scenario but OpenWRT has no direct feature parity here.
 This is a known 'issue' when using ModemManager on OpenWRT and not a defect of ModemManager itself (see: https://lists.freedesktop.org/archives/modemmanager-devel/2021-July/008739.html).
 Other solutions I found relied on 'watchdog' scripts scheduled at a regular interval under cron to wait and re-query the modem before taking action which resulted in some seconds or minutes of actual Internet connectivity to downstream clients which is really undesirable.
 Thus, this script was created to watch the modem in realtime and take immediate action as required.

-Functionality-wise, this script watches the modem state for changes which could result in loss of Internet connectivity.
-On first run this script checks that the selected modem AT interface is unbound from ModemManager so we can use it.
-If this isn't the case, it creates the necessary 'udev' rule to unbind the interface and prompts the user to reboot for the change to take effect.
-Also on first run, the script will add itself to 'pservice' config if not present already.
-From then on it runs as a daemon under 'pservice' and watches the system log in real time to see if the modem exits a 'connected' state.
-If so, it checks internet connectivity by pinging google.com and cloudflare.com (two sites with incredibly reliable uptime).
-If Internet connectivity is not found, the script cycles the modem interface under OpenWRT and re-checks connectivity.
-If the Internet still cannot be reached, ModemManager service is cycled.
+Functionality-wise, this script watches the modem to see if it leaves the 'connected' state which would result in loss of Internet connectivity.
+On first run, the script will add itself to 'pservice' config if not present already.
+From then on it runs as a daemon under 'pservice' and watches the system log in real time to check for state changes.
+If the modem does leave the 'connected' state, it checks internet connectivity by pinging google.com and cloudflare.com (two sites with incredibly reliable uptime).
+If Internet connectivity is not found, the script restarts the modem using mmcli (ModemManager command line interface) and re-checks connectivity.
 The following inputs should be entered appropriately prior to first run:

 **$PINGDST, $LIFACE** - Domains to ping, logical (uci) name of the modem interface.